NCWIT Aspirations in Computing Collegiate Award

 Applicants must first create or update an aspirations.org account as a college student here, and complete the Community Application.

-The 2022 NCWIT Collegiate Award will be conducted in two rounds: Preliminary and Finalist.
+The 2024 Aspirations in Computing Collegiate Award will be conducted in two rounds.
+Preliminary and Finalist.

-Applicants representing three categories will be selected from the Preliminary Round to participate in the Finalist Round:
+Top Preliminary Round applicants representing three categories below will be selected to participate in the Finalist Round:

 - freshmen, sophomores, and two-year college students